 Previous pages explained How your Awards were Determined and how you can request a reevaluation of your financial need if you or your family have experienced a decrease in family income or other Special Financial Conditions.

 We encourage all prospective students to carefully compare their projected costs at the schools they are considering, and then to select the school that best meets their educational and financial needs.
-While cost is not the only factor to consider, when you do compare costs, to accurately compare costs you should focus on your Net Costs at each school after subtracting all gift aid (grants, scholarships, etc.) (Temporarily ignore all loan offers because loans don’t reduce your relative cost at each school.)
+While cost is not the only factor to consider, when you do compare costs, accurately compare costs by focusing on your Net Costs at each school after subtracting all gift aid (grants, scholarships, etc.).
+(Ignore all loan offers for now, because loans don’t reduce your relative cost at each school.)

 Your Net Cost will vary both on the estimated costs and your gift aid offers (grants & scholarships) from each school.
 If school B offered you $5,000 more in scholarships than school A, but school B is also $8,000 more expensive, then School B is still $3,000 more expensive.